Case Overview

 - Weakness

-If you experience any of these symptoms, whether from contact with Roundup or by inhaling or ingesting Roundup, contact the Poison Control hotline at 1-800-222-1222 or by using the webPOISONCONTROL tool on their website and seek medical attention immediately.
+If you experience any of these symptoms from contact with or by inhaling or ingesting Roundup, contact the Poison Control hotline at 1-800-222-1222 or via the webPOISONCONTROL tool on their website and seek medical attention immediately.

-The symptoms of Roundup poisoning may occur quickly.
+The symptoms of Roundup poisoning may appear quickly.
 With proper treatment, the health effects of Roundup exposure may be managed or eliminated.
 However, short-term symptoms are not the only risk that Roundup users face.
-Ongoing health conditions and effects can impact individuals, particularly those who use (or used in the past) the weed killer frequently.
+Ongoing health conditions and effects can impact individuals, particularly those who use the weed killer frequently or used it often in the past.

-IAR reviewed a number of studies and assessed that there is a probable link between the use and exposure of Roundup and the development of certain cancers.
+IARC reviewed a number of studies and identified a probable link between the use and exposure of Roundup and the development of certain cancers.

-The IARC identified an increased risk of developing non-Hodgkin lymphoma (NHL) and other cancers, like leukemia, after exposure to Roundup.
+The IARC identified an increased risk of developing non-Hodgkin lymphoma (NHL) after exposure to Roundup.
 NHL is a type of cancer that impacts the lymphatic system.
 The lymphatic system helps your body filter various fluids.
-NHL starts in your white blood cells and can spread throughout the body through the lymphatic system.
+NHL starts in the white blood cells and can spread throughout the body via the lymphatic system.

-The glyphosate-related cancers may start in parts of the body where lymph tissue is concentrated, including:
+The glyphosate-related cancers may start in parts of the body where lymph tissue is concentrated, such as:

 - Bone marrow